Frequently Asked Questions

 The Judy Dan Wound Care Centre treats approximately 120-150 patients each year.

 Hyperbaric oxygen therapy is not an expensive treatment.
-Other than the initial cost of the chamber, expenses are physician supervision and technical costs.
+Other than the initial cost of the chamber, expenses comprise physician supervision and technical costs.